MAOShea/TRAINUSADAPTER/README.md

 - Generate comprehensive CSV reports with categorization
 - Create AI prompts for JSX widgets
 - Perform AI-assisted curation and categorization
+- Generate JSONL training datasets for Apple adapter model fine-tuning

+**Training Format Decision:** This project uses a **one-shot (single-turn) conversation format** for adapter training.
+Each training example consists of a user request followed by a complete widget response (`[system, user, assistant]`).
+While multi-turn incremental improvements (e.g., "create widget" → "align it right" → "make font bold") are recognized as a potential use case, they are not currently implemented.
+See section 6.1.1 for detailed discussion.

 ## Important Notes